zhanghai/PatternLock/README.md

 * That project provides a bunch of mechanisms and extras for its `Activity` (and with some private methods :( ), none of which I found suitable for my use case, while this project provides a bunch of methods to override to meet your need.

 * That project has a demo but it is close-sourced, while this project provides an open source sample application with a working pattern lock mechanism implementation.

+## Legacy version

+There was a legacy version of this library with Android Design appearance and native Activity.
+If you still want that version, checkout [this](//github.com/DreaminginCodeZH/PatternLock/tree/0d82d0a1b5a01b7dcf206363012c339969c7a63d).

 ## License